fluid-checkout/fluid-checkout/readme.txt

 * Added: Payment method review text, in preparation for some features of the PRO version.
 * Improved: Compatibility with plugin Checkout Field Editor for WooCommerce by Themehigh (free version).
 Custom email fields now will suggest corrections for typos.
 * Improved: Better performance while loading plugin and theme compatibility classes on websites with a big database.
 Replaced use of options (from database) with filter hooks.
+* Improved: Change the way the current step is determined, and defaults to the last step if all steps are already completed.

 = 2.0.4 - 2022-08-02 =